pvnovarese/2022-DevOpsWorld/lab1/README.md

           which grype
 ```

-2) After the "build image" stage, we'll want to add a new stage:
+b) After the "build image" stage, we'll want to add a new stage:

 ```
     stage('Analyze with syft') {